Empress Wei and Princess Anle — Ambitious but Failed Power Seizure

 A few months later, Wu passed away; Li Xian obtained the throne and power and selflessly shared it with his queen Wei and Princess Anle.

-The new emperor indulged their desires both out of a sense of love and as a means of compensating them for their difficult years together.
+The new emperor indulged their desires out of a sense of love, compensating them for their difficult years together.

 He gave them everything they asked for and ignored all illegal behaviors they committed.